acenet-arc/fortran_oop_as_a_second_language/_episodes/introduction.md

 * Fortran 2003 introduced:
   * type extension
   * type-bound procedures
-  * abstract data types
+  * abstract data types *(not going to get to this)*

-In this part of the workshop we will briefly introduce these features and their roll in object oriented programming in Fortran.
+In this part of the workshop we will briefly introduce these features and their role in object oriented programming in Fortran.

 {% include links.md %}